Holistic Health AI

 Moderate

-Fermentation improves bioavailability of many nutrients (B vitamins, folate, K2) and reduces antinutrients like phytates.
+Fermentation improves bioavailability (how much of a compound the body can absorb and use) of many nutrients (B vitamins, folate, K2) and reduces antinutrients like phytates.

 Moderate